 Although, unlike Luang Prabang, Vientiane isn’t surrounded by beautiful scenery, so it didn’t even have that going for it.

-But here’s what we did with our time in Vientiane:
+Here’s what we did in Vientiane:

 In my opinion, this place is the best part of Vientiane!
 It’s a large park filled with peculiar and strange Buddha statues.